There's a lot of commonly asked questions and general curiosity surrounding Testosterone vs HGH, AKA (human growth hormone).

 This is an age-related chart of HGH and its production relating to these levels during the aging process.

-HGH is made or produced in the anterior area of the brain; this area of production is called the pituitary gland.
+HGH is produced in the anterior region or (rear) of the brain; this area of production is called the pituitary gland.

-To put a finer point on the hormone HGH, is more often viewed like a fountain of youth; this has a healing effect and is often released in small dosages at night as we sleep.
+To put a finer point on HGH, it can be viewed like our fountain of youth; it has a healing effect, and commonly released in small doses at night as we sleep.

-Positive side effects from the use of GH if taken in stronger dosages:
+Positive side effects from the use of GH if taken in stronger doses:

 Can help adjust longer sleep patterns, or help children with growth deficiencies.